pereznetworks/My-Tic-Tac-Toe-Game/README.md

         If there's only 1 player name, the computer plays the nameless player.

-        When it's the computer player's turn...

-        a setTimeout of 800 milliseconds is used ... to allow for the activation of computer player's player-label ...

-        This slows the game a little, but makes it easier... for the human to realize that the computer is taking it's turn.

-        While the computer is taking it's turn...

-         the mouse-hover and mouse-click events are disabled ...on the Tictactoe boxes.

-         This is so the human player will not click a box by mistake.

-         The mouse-hover and mouse-click event on the Tictactoe boxes are enabled again when it's the human's turn.

         More on the computer player below under # Extra Credits.

     The game ends when ...